icedream/gmod-tauntpack/README.md

 ## License

-This tauntpack has been published under the MIT license.
-For license information see the [LICENSE](LICENSE) file.
+This tauntpack has been published under the CC-BY-NC-ND 4.0 International license.
+For license information see the [LICENSE](LICENSE) file and [the Creative Commons license website](http://creativecommons.org/licenses/by-nc-nd/4.0/).